Media Library

 When using the Media Library, you'll interact with a few different types of APIs.
 Some APIs are specific to the library, others apply globally across your organization, and others are specific to a project where you're running your studio.

-Storing assets in the library will count against the 30GB and 20k asset limits defined above.
+Storing assets in the library will count against the asset limits defined by your plan.
 However, using the media library does not count against any document limits you have in your projects.

-When you use an asset within a studio, the asset becomes available through the standard project APIs for presenting the media.
+When you use an image or file asset within a studio, the asset becomes available through the standard project APIs for presenting the media.
 When you present the media this way, your bandwidth usage is accounted for through your project.
-This means that rendering assets that you've attached to a dataset/studio apply to that project's bandwidth, not the bandwidth of the media library.
+This means that rendering image and file assets that you've attached to a dataset/studio apply to that project's bandwidth, not the bandwidth of the media library.

 When is library bandwidth used?